jbcoe/iso-cpp-breaking-UB/draft.md

 postconditions and preserving behaviour when they are violated.
 All terminology and tools referred to are explained in intentionally over-sufficient detail - any ambiguity would be costly.

+A core question that we wish to explore is:
+> Should the committee support users and implementers relying on the invalidity of currently invalid programs for performance/testing purposes as well as retained validity of currently well-formed programs?

 ## Preconditions and postconditions
 A precondition is a condition or predicate that must always be true just prior